DianaShen1224/Relationship-between-infant-mortality-rate-and-prohibited-abortion/README.md

       name: GitHub Repository
       url: https://github.com/DianaShen1224/Relationship-between-infant-mortality-rate-and-prohibited-abortion
 ---

 # Starter folder

 ## Overview

 This repo provides students with a foundation for their own projects associated with *Telling Stories with Data*.
 You do not need every aspect for every paper and you should delete aspects that you do not need.

 ## File Structure

 The repository is structured as follows:

--   `data/01-raw_data` contains the raw infant death data as obtained from [CDC Wonder](https://wonder.cdc.gov/controller/datarequest/D159), The process for selecting the query parameters and downloading the dataset is outlined in the `data/script/02-download_data`.
+-   `data/01-raw_data` contains the raw infant death data as obtained from [CDC Wonder](https://wonder.cdc.gov/controller/datarequest/D159), The process for selecting the query parameters and downloading the dataset is outlined in the [Data Download](#section-data-download).
 This ensures traceability and reproducibility of the data acquisition process..
 To open these data through GitHub, they can be downloaded.
 Alternatively, to view these files within RStudio, they can be imported using the library `read.delim`.
 -   `data/02-analysis_data` contains the cleaned dataset constructed in `scripts/03-clean_data`.
 -   The `scripts` folder contains the R scripts and code that simulated, tested, downloaded, and cleaned the data.
 -   `model` contains fitted models.
 -   `other` contains details about LLM chat interactions and sket
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.

+### Data Download

+One way to download the Query Criteria, the same as the raw data, is to use the [saved request](https://wonder.cdc.gov/controller/saved/D159/D414F912) to get the exact same query criteria.
+After clicking the link, please read the terms of data use and click the "I Agree" button below to access the saved request.
+Once the processing requests are completed (about 5-7 minutes), click the "Results" tab at the top of the page to see the result table.

+Then, you can explore the table of data.
+Please scroll to the bottom and read the "Notes" section to learn about the "Caveats" of the dataset.
+Additionally, you can review the "Query Criteria" section to see the selected query range.
+Once you are done with the exploration, click the "Export" button at the top of the page and download the `.txt` file of the dataset.
+This will be our raw data.
+Import and save the file in the `data/01-raw_data` folder.

+If you’d prefer to recreate the process yourself, you can follow these steps to build the query manually:

+1. Go to [Linked Birth / Infant Death Records for 2017-2022 with ICD 10 codes (expanded)](https://wonder.cdc.gov/lbd-current-expanded.html).
+Read the terms of data use and click the "I Agree" button.

+2. In the Organize Table Layout section, choose to group results by the following variables:

+ -   **Age of Mother 9**
+ -   **Mother's Single Race 6**
+ -   **Year of Death**
+ -   **Month**
+ -   **State**

+3. Scroll down the page to find the variable query section.
+Use the following steps to select variables (Hint: Use Ctrl + Click for multiple selections, or Shift + Click for a range):

+-   Select maternal characteristics:
+    -   **Age of Mother 9**: Under 15 years; 15-19 years; 20-24 years; 25-29 years; 30-34 years.
+    -   **Mother's Single Race 6**: American Indian or Alaska Native; Asian; Black or African American; Native Hawaiian or Other Pacific Islander; White; More than one race; Unknown or Not Stated.
+-   Select infant characteristics:
+    -   **Year of Death**: 2021; 2022.

+4. Send your data request to be processed on the CDC WONDER database.
+The "Send" buttons are located at the bottom of the Request page and in the upper-right corner of each section for easy access.

+5. Keep all table settings at default.
+Once the table is ready, click the "Export" button at the top of the page to download the `.txt` file of the dataset.

+6. Import and save the file in the `data/01-raw_data` folder.

 ## Statement on LLM usage